Helmet Design Evolution

 Although wearing a motorcycle helmet has been proven to greatly reduce head injuries, people continue to bypass this and ride without a helmet.
 If you or a loved one has been involved in a motorcycle accident, you may be entitled to compensation for your losses.
-At Perkins Law Firm we offer Free Case Reviews, get started now by filling out the form on this page.
+At Perkins Law Firm we offer Free Case Evaluations, get started now by filling out the form on this page.

 Helmet Safety Design

-Motorcycle helmets are designed with the primary goal of protecting the riders head during an impact, to reduce head injury and to save the riders life.
+Motorcycle helmets are designed with the primary goal of protecting the rider’s head during an impact, to reduce head injury and to save the rider’s life.
 Most helmet safety designs use plastics, fiberglass reinforced with Kevlar or carbon fiber.
 They are typically lined with foam and fabric interiors that offer both comfort and protection.

 The inner layer of a motorcycle helmet is lined with Expanded Polystyrene foam (EPS) and an outer shell that protects the foam.
 This EPS is specifically designed to cushion an impact and protect against head injuries.
 The outer shell of the helmet is intended to prevent penetration of the helmet and to provide structure for the soft and permeable inner liner.
-Many helmets will also include additional features, which typically do not protect the head against injuries, there features include:
+Many helmets will also include additional features, which typically do not protect the head against injuries, their features include: